anil0x80/zoom_chat_interceptor/README.md

 # How does it work?
-There is a function which gets called for every incoming message in "zVideoUI.dll", signature: "55 8B EC 56 57 8B F9 FF 15 ? ? ? ?
+There is a callback function which is called for every incoming message.
+The function is in "zVideoUI.dll", signature: "55 8B EC 56 57 8B F9 FF 15 ? ? ? ?
 85 C0 74 3A"

 By hooking this, we can search incoming messages, and we can check if a specific person has sent a message by setting search text as his/her name.